 Vapor barriers, comparatively, don’t provide your basement with as much insulation.
 They will, however, still help you keep heat and cool air inside of your home while also keeping moisture out.

 Want to talk to a professional about your waterproofing options?
-The foundation and basement repair contractors working in the St. Louis, MO area are more than ready to help you.
-You can invite them over for a home inspection and later benefit from a free quote on any services you may need in the future, including vapor barrier installation and maintenance.
+The foundation and basement repair contractors working in the St. Louis, MO, area are more than ready to help you.
+You can invite them over for a home inspection and benefit from a free quote on any waterproofing or repair services you may need, including vapor barrier installation and maintenance.